usnistgov/NetSimulyzer-ns3-module/doc/source/nodes.rst

 The trail color may be set on its own with the ``MotionTrailColor`` attribute.

+The motion trail may be toggled for an individual ``Node`` using the ``EnableMotionTrail`` attribute, and setting the motion trail display option in the application to "Enabled Only"

 .. figure:: _static/motion-trail-one.png
   :alt: A motion trail following a Node